Standard Terms and Conditions of Trading

 16.3.
-Matrix IT may as a consequence of providing any services to the Customer be exposed to information which the Customer may consider to be Confidential Information.
-It is the Customer’s responsibility to ensure that any such Confidential Information is marked appropriately or otherwise identified in writing to Matrix IT.
+Matrix may as a consequence of providing any services to the Customer be exposed to information which the Customer may consider to be Confidential Information.
+It is the Customer’s responsibility to ensure that any such Confidential Information is marked appropriately or otherwise identified in writing to Matrix.

 16.4.
 The obligations of this clause 4.9 shall survive the termination of these Terms.

 17. Intellectual Property Rights